Sir Michael Parkinson, king of the chat show, dies aged 88

 Knighthood surprise

 As well as his television career, he was a respected radio broadcaster, having hosted Desert Island Discs on BBC Radio 4 as well as his own sports shows on Five Live.
-He was also an award-winning sports writer, having been a lifelong cricket fan.
+He was also an award-winning sports writer.

 He received an honorary doctorate in 2008, alongside cricket umpire and his good friend Dickie Bird, at the Barnsley campus of Huddersfield University.